MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline.md

 > [!NOTE]
 > Even if the value for **Sync interval** is set to be less frequent than, **Every 1 hour**, data will currently still be synched every hour.
-> Relationships and dependencies are analyzed for each sync request and this might result in a sync being triggered also for related tables.
+> Dependencies, based on selected relationships and custom filters that includes related tables are analyzed at each sync request.
+This might result in a sync being triggered also for related tables.

 12. Select **Save** to add the entity to your profile so you can continue editing it.